giventech/OAuth2SpringBoot/README.md

  1. I can direct my partners to centralised authorisation service
  2. I can protect my  (REST-API)  specific owners data ressources

-> As an athorisation system, I want to provide and autorisation code to
+> As an authorization system, I want to provide and autorisation code to
 > registered  partner who identifies  (We are not refering to authenication there as it isi this will be covered in the Open Id Connect)

 Acceptance criteria: